bluekeyes/go-gitdiff/README.md

 <b id="f1">1:</b> In practice this library is stricter than `git apply` when
 given certain types of invalid input, particularly lines that contain garbage following the valid content.
-Git seems to ignore this, while this library will usually return an error. [↩](#a1)
+Git seems to ignore this in some cases, while this library will usually return an error. [↩](#a1)

 [sourcegraph]: https://github.com/sourcegraph/go-diff
 [sergi]: https://github.com/sergi/go-diff